 The CSIRO Climate Science Centre is a research program that brings together the core of CSIRO's capability in climate modelling and observations of the atmosphere and ocean.
-Our mission is to be Australia's centre for innovative and world-leading climate system science information.
-We aim to inspire collaboration, along with climate solutions and actions.
+Our goal is to be Australia's centre for innovative and world-leading climate system science information.
+We aim to conduct and share research that builds resilience to climate, atmospheric and ocean risks, and inspires climate solutions and actions.

 Climate research relevant to all Australians

 Climate and environmental variability and change affect almost all aspects of the Australian economy and community.
 Our scientists work closely with research partners inside and outside of CSIRO to deliver climate, ocean and atmosphere research to a broad community of research and end‑users.
 The research of the Centre spans climate timescales from seasons to millennia.

 Key activities of the Climate Science Centre include:

 - Developing models to simulate future climate for international assessments that provide the underpinning data source for climate projections.